EOS employees are drivers of change

 At EOS, as in a real family, trust and responsibility are important right from the start.
 Martina Reincke, for example, joined EOS after completing her law degree and is now a team leader: ‘Soon after I joined, EOS trusted me to help set up the legal department,’ she says, ‘which is the best evidence of the confidence people placed in me!’
 And German Trainee Johannes Ahrens emphasizes that ‘We trainees aren’t just here to make the coffee; we’re challenged and encouraged in our work.’

 Results are not simply filed away: but can be experienced practically.
 German Cross-border Center manager Rebecca Giesecke, for example, helped to set up a global IT platform together with her team and EOS IT in Romania.

 This platform is now the foundation on which the EOS companies handle their cross-border debt collection activities.

 EOS is always in motion – as demonstrated by its extensive continuing education programmes, which are a feature of everyday life at EOS and are received with real enthusiasm by the employees.
 ‘I love my job because I can learn new things time and again,’ declares Bulgarian marketing specialist Mina Mitkova, for example.
 For Stuart Knock, the EOS Managing Director from the UK, there is nothing more gratifying than watching his employees develop.

 Values determine change

 Progressing continuously and helping to shape change are one side of the coin – and the need for continuity is the other.
-Hungarian debt collection manager Viktor Kondas has found both and is certain: ‘The company counts on my work and gives me security.’
+Hungarian senior debt collection team leader Anett Fuleki has found both and is certain: ‘The company counts on my work and gives me security.’